mypreview/woo-store-vacation/readme.txt

 * **Schedule Multiple Vacations**: You can schedule an unlimited number of vacation periods for any duration of time, so you can plan multiple breaks throughout the year and adjust vacation dates according to your schedule.
 * **Recurring Weekly Closing Days**: You can schedule specific weekdays to close your shop on a recurring basis each week, which is perfect for store owners who need to take time off regularly or want to adjust store hours on certain days.
-* **Manager Access**: Shop managers can access the plugin settings to manage and edit vacation options.
 * **Smart Conditional Logic**: Use the Smart Conditional Logic feature to set specific conditions to a schedule that alter the vacation mode behavior to your unique needs.
 You can exclude or include certain products, categories, tags, shipping classes, product types, or WooCommerce brands from the vacation mode, which is particularly useful for allowing certain products to be purchased during closing time.
 * **Exclude User Roles**: Exclude specific user roles, such as administrators or shop managers, from the vacation mode, so you can keep your shop open for these users even when the vacation mode is activated.
 * **Exclude Product Types**: Exclude product types from vacation mode and keep selling certain types of products even when your store is closed.